Contributor @ Urban Adventures. Prague explorer, history and English buff, self-proclaimed nerd, and musical theatre fanatic.

 Exploring new cultures is a fantastic adventure that often leads to some of the best life experiences, but we have to admit: sometimes new places and cultures can make even the most seasoned traveller quake in their boots.
 Even those who love to travel are often afraid they’ll “get it wrong” and cause, at best, a bit of local confusion, or, at worst, a giant international incident that leads to a battle between Earth’s mightiest heroes with the whole of modern civilisation at stake (or maybe that’s just me).

 At any rate, we felt that one way we could combat those travel butterflies is by helping you get the lay of the land here in Prague.
-As such, we’ve compiled this helpful list of what not to do, what might be a bit different from home, and little things to keep in mind in order to make your Czech experience your Best.
+As such, with the help of our expert local Prague tour guides, we’ve compiled this list of what not to do, what might be a bit different from home, and little things to keep in mind in order to make your Czech experience your Best.
 Trip.
 Ever.
 (At least until you come back and visit us again!)

 Tip #1: Not all money is created equal

 Money, of course, is a wonderful thing to have and one of the most stressful things to think about, especially when travelling abroad.
 To soothe your monetary woes, here’s an overview of some of the dos and do-nots of getting your well-earned cash changed into spendable Czech crowns, the currency of the Czech Republic.